Expertiner/QR-code-component/README.md

   - How to tab on .md
   - How to comment on .md
   - How to show hidden folders on VS Code
+  - Importing a font-family into the code of the .html file

 - Techniques I want to refine and perfect:
   - The CSS property `margin`